descention/MiningBuddy/readme.txt

 Email isn't sent from my server, and thus is untested and has code to exclude email sending during account creation.
 If you wish to enable email, add/update the 'emailValidation' row (1 = enabled, 0 = disabled) in the 'config' table of the database.

-My corporation does not use differentnot percentages for pay based on ship type, so this has been temporarily disabled until other bugs may be worked out.
+My corporation does not use different percentages for pay based on ship type, so this has been temporarily disabled until other bugs may be worked out.